 Ethanalyzer can analyze application traffic on demand with a few simple steps:

-2. Create an impromptu access control list (ACL) to match (and permit) the application flow between two known servers.
+1. Identify the application characteristics: for example, Layer 4 ports.2.
+Create an impromptu access control list (ACL) to match (and permit) the application flow between two known servers.

 3. Add the "log" keyword to the Access Control Entries (ACEs) to send copies of the matching traffic to the supervisor.
 This mechanism allows the supervisor to receive the traffic of interest and allows Ethanalyzer to capture it.